AdrianHu99/adrianhu99.github.io/source/_posts/The-Pragmatic-Programmer-Chapter-7.md

 password:
 ---

-# Chapter 7 - While you are coding
+# The Pragmatic Programmer - Chapter 7 While you are coding
 <!--more-->
 ## Listen to your lizard brain